TrianguloY/webhook-discord/README.md

 ## Contributions
 Although this project was made for personal use, if you want to send pull requests or make/suggest changes I'll be happy to discuss them.
 The conversion was manually made so it may not have all type of events into consideration.

+## Disclaimer
+This app is not affiliated with nor endorsed by [Heroku](https://www.heroku.com/home) nor [Discord](https://discordapp.com/).
+The names, logos and services belongs to their respective owners.